windmill-labs/windmilldocs/docs/advanced/4_local_development/index.md

 ## Interacting with Windmill locally

-Often you will need to test a script locally that also interacts with windmill.
+Often you will need to test a script locally that also interacts with Windmill.
 For example to retrieve resources.

-To do so you will need to fill out the context variables that will otherwise be filled out by the windmill runtime for you.
+To do so you will need to fill out the context variables that will otherwise be filled out by the Windmill runtime for you.
 The most important ones are `WM_TOKEN`, `WM_WORKSPACE` and `BASE_INTERNAL_URL`.
-Set `BASE_INTERNAL_URL` to the URL of you windmill instance, for example `https://app.windmill.dev`, note that you can never include a trailing `/`, or the client will fail to connect.
+Set `BASE_INTERNAL_URL` to the URL of you Windmill instance, for example `https://app.windmill.dev`, note that you can never include a trailing `/`, or the client will fail to connect.
 Then set `WM_TOKEN` to a token, either create this in the UI, or use [wmill, the CLI](../3_cli/index.md)